feliperosilva/First-Web-App-using-Flask/README.md

 # First Web App using Flask
-Creation of a website as part of the Final Project for the course in Python Programming
+Creation of a car rental website as part of the Final Project for the course in Python Programming

 In this project, the main goal was to create a website where the user can rent a vehicle from a company called Luxury Wheels The path to renting a vehicle would be: